Philosophical writer and YouTube creator covering the topics of simplicity, homemaking, and the romantic vintage lifestyle.

-Set in an alternative history of 19th century Britain or the American pioneer days, the retro future lifestyle plays out the post apocalyptic world of HG wells and Jules Vern.
-According to Wikipedia, the term Steampunk was first used in 1987.
+Set in an alternative history of 19th-century Britain or the American pioneer days, this retro future lifestyle plays out the post-apocalyptic world of HG Wells and Jules Verne.
+According to Wikipedia, the term steampunk was first used in 1987.

-Steampunk has been described by others as, what the past would look like if the future had happened sooner.
-An alternate timeline in history if the industrial revolution had not happened.
-Handmade wears and gadgets with attention to detail, as opposed to products mass produced in assembly lines.
+Steampunk has been described by others as what the past would look like if the future had happened sooner: an alternate timeline in history if the industrial revolution had not happened, and handmade wares and gadgets with attention to detail, as opposed to products mass produced in assembly lines.

-But in the article: Steampunk: A Present-Day Way of Life, Not Solely Anachronistic Fashion, the best case was made for the Steampunk lifestyle.
-Sometimes you have to go back to go forward.
+But in the article Steampunk: A Present-Day Way of Life, Not Solely Anachronistic Fashion, the best case is made for the steampunk lifestyle: Sometimes you have to go back to go forward.
 As time has progressed, there has been a more lackadaisical attitude toward speech, writing, manners, and the craftsmanship of clothing and other objects.
 We have had more tendencies to live the disposable lifestyle, marching through our days in a mindless hurried frenzy.